Large-scale simulations of Floquet physics on near-term quantum computers: Results

 To probe dynamical properties and nonequilibrium phases of this model we study the next-nearest-neighbor correlation function averaged over all qubits on the lattice.
 That is, for an $n_x\times n_y$ lattice, we compute

 where $\ket{\psi}$ denotes an initial state of interest.
 To fit the lattice onto Quantinuum’s H1-1 quantum computer, in our hardware implementation, we consider a $4\times5$ lattice with periodic boundary conditions.
-The correlator $ C_{\psi_0}(t)>0$ indicates that directions of the next-nearest axial neighbor spins are aligned as in the ferromagnetic phase, while $ C_{\psi_0}(t)<0$ indicates that they are anti-aligned (as in the antiphase).
+The correlator $ C_{\psi}(t)>0$ indicates that directions of the next-nearest axial neighbor spins are aligned as in the ferromagnetic phase, while $ C_{\psi}(t)<0$ indicates that they are anti-aligned (as in the antiphase).
 This quantity can serve to probe the field-induced phase change.
 In our case, we generally take $\ket{\psi}$ to be the ground state, denoted by $\ket{\psi_0}$ of $\hat H(t=0)$, setting $t_0=0$ in the following.
 The choice sets our simulations realistically connected with experimental situations.
-We stress that given the BNNNI model is translationally invariant, each term in the sum in Eq.~\eqref{eq:NNN} is identical and so $C_{\psi_0}(t)$ is equivalent to each of the individual qubit pair correlation functions.
-However, computing the average in Eq.~\eqref{eq:NNN} allows one to mitigate the effect of shot noise.
+We note that since $C_{\psi}(t)$ is computed in Eq.~\eqref{eq:NNN} as a sum of expectation values of observables diagonal in the computational basis, we use a computational basis measurement to estimate all of them from each shot maximizing shot-efficiency of $C_{\psi}(t)$ estimation.

-\subsection{Numerical Simulations}
+\subsubsection{Numerical Simulations}

 We performed numerical simulations to study how well the QHiFFS algorithm captures short range correlation functions of the periodically driven BNNNI model.
-Figure~\ref{fig:ANNNI_numerics}(a) shows the next-nearest-neighbour correlation function, $C_{\psi_0}(t)$, as a function of $h$ and $\kappa$ for different simulation times.
+Figure~\ref{fig:ANNNI_numerics}(a) shows the next-nearest-neighbor correlation function, $C_{\psi_0}(t)$, as a function of $h$ and $\kappa$ for different simulation times.
 We chose $\omega=30$, which ensures the applicability of the kick approximation for all considered parameter values of the model.
 Regions of ferromagnetic and antiferromagnetic correlation are indicated in red and blue respectively.
-We see that periodic driving further enriches the physics of the BNNNI model.
-In particular, when the BNNNI system is driven out of equilibrium by a high-frequency high-strength transverse field, at long times a noticeable ferromagnetic instability can be induced out of an otherwise antiphase near the $\kappa=\frac{1}{2}$ quantum critical fan.
-This suggests that driven quantum systems are an exciting research area for generating and manipulating quantum phases.